 Ongoing misconduct may result in a pupil being sent to the Head of Lower or Upper School, and ultimately the Deputy Head.
-The majority of pupils respond to reminders about expectations and unwanted behaviour is usually modified by their own effort and with the collaboration of home and school.
+Most pupils respond to reminders about expectations and unwanted behaviour is usually modified by their own effort and with the collaboration of home and school.
 A serious breach of school rules or the culmination of several incidents will require the drawing up of a report card by the Form Teacher and Deputy Head (Junior School).
-A meeting with the Headmistress may be deemed necessary at this point.
+On the rare occasion an incident is deemed more severe than issuing a single demerit then the pupil would be placed in a head's detention which would be supervised by a member of the JSLT team, and parents informed.